open-telemetry/opentelemetry-specification/specification/metrics/api.md

 periodically.
 Read more [characteristics of synchronous and asynchronous instruments](#synchronous-and-asynchronous-instruments-compared) below.

-The additive instruments are useful in situations where we are only interested in the sum, as this enables significant optimizations in the export pipeline.
 The synchronous and asynchronous additive instruments have a significant difference: synchronous instruments are used to capture changes in a sum, whereas asynchronous instruments are used to capture sums directly.
 Read more [characteristics of additive instruments](#additive-and-non-additive-instruments-compared) below.

 The monotonic instruments are significant because they support rate